PrincetonUniversity/hpc_beginning_workshop/example_jobs/multithreaded_cxx/README.md

 sbatch job.slurm
 ```

-The output of the code should be:
+The output of the code should resemble the following:

 ```
 Hello from thread Hello from thread Hello from thread Hello from thread Hello from thread Hello from thread 3 of 826 of 0584 of 8